exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 perform atomic actions on the blockchain state.
 We have separated the code that configures transactions for our Timestamping service into a separate file - [src/transactions.rs][src/transactions.rs].
-The Timestamping service we are creating requires a single transaction type - adding timestamping transactions to the blockchain.
+The Timestamping service we are creating requires a single transaction type - adding timestamps to the blockchain.

-First, we define the structures we need from Exonum core and the time oracle.
+First, we import the structures we need from Exonum core and the time oracle.
 Here we also indicate a connection to the schema we have configured previously in [src/schema.rs][src/schema.rs] and the `TIMESTAMPING_SERVICE` constant declared in [src/lib.rs][src/lib.rs].